dolanske/slider/README.md

   // The slide will be appended after the last slide return slide

-  // Or return an array which at index 0 has the slide and index 1 has the index of where to place the new slide
+  // Or return an array which at index 0 has the slide
+  // and index 1 has the location of where to place the new slide.
-  // This means that the new slide will be placed to the right of the currently active slide return [slide, ctx.index + 1]
+  // This means that the new slide will be placed
+  // to the right of the currently active slide. return [slide, ctx.index + 1]
 })